Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

 define "monotheism"

-* the belief of teaching that there is one all-powerful God who created the world
+* the belief or teaching that there is one all-powerful God who created the world

 ### The Need for Discernment

 God has given every Christian the gift of discernment.
 The whole point of discernment is to be able to distinguish between what's true and what's false.
 This takes training.
 In the field of science, computers are trained by being exposed to thousands of scenarios that forces them to make a decision.
 In this way they learn to remember how to make better decisions next time and how to spot incorrect patterns.

 Although, the predictions made by the prophet may come to pass the gift of discernment can go beyond the surface and dig out the real source of the power at work.
 Discernment can decipher between good and evil.